 Bronchodilators often come in an aerosol container that attaches to the canister.
-A spacer, a medical device, can be used with an inhaler to help more of the drug reach the lungs rather than getting sprayed on the mouth and throat.
+A spacer, a medical device, can be used with an inhaler to help more of the drug reach the lungs rather than getting sprayed on the back of the mouth and/or throat.
 After using a bronchodilator, all equipment should be cleaned to prevent the spread of germs.
 Most people take two puffs off their bronchodilator, about 1 minute apart.5

 What are common side effects of bronchodilators?